-Pro-Trump demonstrators gather Saturday in Washington
+D.C. braces for clashes Saturday as pro-Trump demonstrators descend on Washington

+His supporters will be met by counterprotesters who hope to protect Black Lives Matter Plaza and by a police force determined to keep the two groups apart.

 But long before the day’s events officially started, clashes had already begun.
-Just before midnight on Friday, a chaotic brawl broke out between small groups of Trump supporters and anti-Trump demonstrators.
+Just before midnight on Friday, a chaotic brawl broke out between small groups of Trump supporters and anti-Trump demonstrators at 15th and K streets NW, two blocks from the White House.
 With about a dozen people on each side, angry taunts escalated into shoving, tackling, punching and kicking.

 D.C. police officers tried to separate the sides, but were shoved by people from both groups who seemed intent on a fight.
 In the skirmish, one anti-Trump supporter was wrestled to the ground and kicked repeatedly.
-At least four people were taken into custody.
+Five people were arrested on charges that included assaulting officers, disorderly conduct, inciting violence and resisting arrest.

+Policing protests: Demonstrators say officers are taking sides as D.C. hosts pro-Trump rallies Saturday

 The scene mimicked the series of nighttime tussles that followed last month’s Pro Trump march.
 Although permits for Saturday estimate crowds in excess of 15,000, officials expect significantly fewer people to show than the thousands who rallied that day in November, when the president made an appearance to wave to his fans.

-In the weeks since, much of America has turned their attention to Biden’s transition, rising coronavirus cases and the holidays, largely tuning out Trump’s attempts to maintain power.
+In the weeks since, much of America has turned its attention to Biden’s transition, rising coronavirus cases and the holidays, largely tuning out Trump’s attempts to maintain power.
 But to his most dedicated supporters, his megaphone is as loud as ever.
-He has continued to falsely claim that the election was stolen from him, and so his faithful have returned to the nation’s capital in his honor, with red hats, MAGA flags and at least two buses bearing the president’s smiling face.
+He has continued to falsely claim the election was stolen from him, and so his faithful have returned to the nation’s capital in his honor, with red hats, MAGA flags and at least two buses bearing the president’s smiling face.

-“We are here to show our love and support for President Trump and to demand election integrity,” said Dustin Stockton, an organizer who arrived with buses from Pennsylvania on Friday night.
-“When the president raises concerns on his public platform, in addition to the anecdotal evidence and evidence in the lawsuits, there are concerns.”
+On Saturday morning, Trump tweeted to praise them: “Wow!
+Thousands of people forming in Washington (D.C.) for Stop the Steal.
+Didn’t know about this, but I’ll be seeing them! #MAGA.”

-The demonstrations will leave downtown Washington closed to traffic once again, with streets near the White House and north side of the Mall blocked until early Sunday.
+The demonstrations have left downtown Washington closed to traffic once again, with streets near the White House and north side of the Mall blocked until early Sunday.

 There are events planned for the Capitol, Supreme Court, Freedom Plaza and a theater near the Washington Monument, as multiple pro-Trump groups vie for attention and crowds.
 Many have come anticipating an appearance from former national security adviser Michael Flynn, who recently was pardoned by the president.

+While they waited, they sang the national anthem, said the Pledge of Allegiance and waved “Don’t Tread on Me” flags.
+With few face coverings in sight amid the coronavirus pandemic, they chanted, “Stop the steal” and “Four more years!”
+Two maskless women blew into shofar horns as they passed by a sign in front of the United Methodist Building with the message, “Love Thy Neighbor.
+Wear A Mask.”

+The majority-White crowd was of all ages, with children dressed in MAGA hats and an older man wearing a jacket emblazoned with “88” — a neo-Nazi symbol meaning “Heil Hitler.”

-At least one extremist group is planning to attend: the Proud Boys, a male-chauvinist organization with ties to white nationalism.
+At least one extremist group is in the city: the Proud Boys, a male-chauvinist organization with ties to white nationalism.
 Their presence at November’s “Stop the Steal” rally intensified tension between pro-Trump supporters and counterprotesters, and by nightfall, multiple violent skirmishes broke out.
 One man was hospitalized with multiple stab wounds and two dozen people were arrested, according to officials.
-D.C. activists have said an additional two people in their ranks suffered knife wounds at the hands of men dressed in black and yellow, the signature colors of the Proud Boys, and one longtime protester said body armor saved him from a stab wound to the chest.

-Now activists are braced for more clashes, after months of protesting police brutality and racial injustice following the death of George Floyd.
-They planned anti-Trump and anti-facism demonstrations in Black Lives Matter Plaza to coincide with the Trump supporters’ rallies Saturday, and say they will march through the city in the evening.
+Activists are bracing for more clashes this weekend, after months of protesting police brutality and racial injustice following the death of George Floyd.
+They planned anti-Trump and anti-fascism demonstrations in Black Lives Matter Plaza to coincide with the Trump supporters’ rallies, and say they will march through the city in the evening.

 But their plans were disrupted early Friday, when D.C. police blocked off access to the plaza and evicted demonstrators who have for months been sitting vigil at the fence surrounding the White House — a frequent target of pro-Trump agitators.
 Neither the pro-Trump nor anti-Trump activists can access the area.